 If there's a hard limit on Gwen's popularity, it's that, unlike Miles Morales, another Spider-hero from an alternate universe, it may not be possible to bring her to the main Marvel Universe on a permanent basis -- the death of the original Gwen Stacy has had such a vast impact on the world that it would be seen by many, even Gwen's fans, as an attempt to erase one of the most influential and powerful stories in comics history.
 And there's the name "Spider-Gwen" -- it's a nickname used by fans, where the actual character has preferred to use the more formal Spider-Woman.
 That makes the character feel like a novelty, something not to be taken seriously.
 But there are already several Spider-Women running around Marvel's main continuity, including the Jessica Drew version who already had a recent ongoing comics series.
 So in an effort to give Gwen a more distinct identity away from the other Spider-Women, Marvel has begun to transition toward calling her Ghost Spider -- although she'll probably always be known to fans as Spider-Gwen.

 Spider-Gwen has appeared as an unlockable character in a number of video games.
 She's been voiced by Dove Cameron in the "Ultimate Spider-Man" TV cartoon and by Laura Bailey in the 2017 "Spider-Man" cartoon.
-Gwen will also make appearances in two animated films -- "Marvel Rising: Secret Warriors," again voiced by Cameron, and "Spider-Man: Into the Spider-Verse," voiced by Hailee Steinfeld.
+Gwen also appeared in two animated films -- "Marvel Rising: Secret Warriors," again voiced by Cameron, and "Spider-Man: Into the Spider-Verse," voiced by Hailee Steinfeld.